 NOTE: To receive future announcements, please send a blank email to: firstname.lastname@example.org

-The deadline for the Call for Papers has been extended to March 17, 2014.
+The deadline for the Call for Papers has expired.

 The role of space information technology has progressively grown in importance from the earliest days of space exploration to today, with the result that it often dominates the costs and schedules of space mission projects.
 The IEEE International Conference on Space Mission Challenges for Information Technology (SMC-IT) is the first forum to gather system designers, engineers, scientists, practitioners, and space explorers with the objective of advancing information technology for space missions.
 The forum will provide an excellent opportunity for fostering technical interchange on all hardware and software aspects of IT applications in space missions.

 The conference will focus on current IT practice and challenges as well as emerging information technologies with applicability for future space missions.
 IT in all aspects of the space mission will be explored, including flight systems, relevant ground systems, science data processing, engineering and development tools, operations, and telecommunications.
 The entire IT lifecycle of the mission development will also be covered, such as conceptual design, engineering tools development, integration and test, operations, science analysis, and quality control.

 November 18 2013 – Call for Full Papers and Mini-Workshop Summaries